UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Curating opportunities for the newsletter
         title: Externals Officer
     title: "\U0001F91D Externals"
-  - description: >-
-      Money makes the world go round.
-We enable UXSociety activities to happen as we allocate and maximize the organization’s funds to continue UXSociety’s mission of evangelizing user experience.
-Being advocates of financial literacy, we experience the real-life financial processes of a design firm as we are compensated for our client work.
-    positions:
-      - description: "**The Money Man**\n\n_Do you have new and exciting ideas on how to make cash?
-If so, then this position is for you!_\n\n\U0001F4B8 The AVP for Fundraising is **in charge of working on fundraisers in an effort to raise the revenue for UXSoc**.
-They are also in charge of all fundraising matters inside the organization.\n\n**Specific Tasks:**\n\n* Aiding the VP for Finance with brainstorming fundraising ideas\n* Aiding the VP for Finance with the implementation of fundraisers\n* Communicating with suppliers\n* Constantly improving and innovating UXSoc merchandise, broadening the product line\n* Merchandise production; ensuring that the merchandise produced is of top quality and appeals to UXSoc's identity and members"
-        title: 'AVP for Fundraising '
-      - description: "**The Informant**\n\n_Do you feel that you're both a people person and a finance person?
-Then this is the position for you!_\n\n\U0001F4B8 The AVP for External Fund Management is the liaison of the Finance department with the UXDC departments.
-They are **in charge of accounting and recording all incoming clientwork payments.**\n\n**Specific Tasks:**\n\n* Working closely with (and is the point person for) the UXDC department with all finance-related matters\n* Aiding the VP for Finance will all incoming clientwork payments\n* Aiding the VP for Finance with the handling and accounting of clientwork payments\n* Aiding in the curation of possible innovations for the organization's fund management systems (Together with the AVP for Internal Fund Management)"
-        title: 'AVP for External Fund Management '
-      - description: >-
-          * Members can choose between the three departments under UX Finance, or become a free floater where they can experience a little bit of work from each department: **Fundraising, Internal Fund Management, and External Fund Management.**
-        title: Finance Pool
-    title: "\U0001F4B8 Finance"
-  - cards: []
-    description: >-
-      Behind the success of every organization is a solid foundation of trust and sense of community.
-UXSociety cares for its own members’ experience.
-      We, in the department of Human Resources, are the Support Unit of
-      UXSociety: organizing projects and initiatives that create an environment where the members can explore, connect, and grow as design leaders.
-    positions:
-      - description: >-
-          * Help plan and execute member-centric initiatives to engage with members

-          * Take part as facilitators for events and initiatives

-          * Conduct member check-ups to ensure that they have access to opportunities
-            * Communicate resources for learning and org-wide bonding initiatives to members
-            * Conduct year-long individual consultations (ICs) among members of the organization to gauge overall membership experience
-        title: Member Happiness
-      - description: >-
-          * Help plan and create activities for departmental team buildings + HR event initiatives

-          * Help with onboarding and post-processing for events
-            * Oversee smooth member deployment to projects and ensure that members are to operate within conducive environments
-            * Conduct individual consultations (ICs) and member research for post-processing
-          * Track performance of deployed members throughout projects
-            * Conduct individual consultations within project timeframes to assess ongoing performance and apply any changes/assistance accordingly
-        title: 'Member Development '
-    title: "\U0001F3E0 Human Resources"
   - cards: []
     description: >-
       At the Marketing department, we nurture the identity of the UXSoc and